Upton Sinclair: Early life and education

 Sinclair was born in Baltimore, Maryland, to Upton Beall Sinclair Sr. and Priscilla Harden Sinclair.
 His father was a liquor salesman whose alcoholism shadowed his son's childhood.
 Priscilla Harden Sinclair was a strict Episcopalian who disliked alcohol, tea, and coffee.
 Both of Upton Sinclair's parents were of British ancestry.
 His paternal grandparents were Scottish, and all of his ancestors emigrated to America from Great Britain during the late 1600s and early 1700s.
 As a child, Sinclair slept either on sofas or cross-ways on his parents' bed.
 When his father was out for the night, he would sleep in the bed with his mother.
 His mother's family was very affluent: her parents were very prosperous in Baltimore, and her sister married a millionaire.
 Sinclair had wealthy maternal grandparents with whom he often stayed.
 This gave him insight into how both the rich and the poor lived during the late 19th century.
 Living in two social settings affected him and greatly influenced his books.
 Upton Beall Sinclair Sr. was from a highly respected family in the South, but the family was financially ruined by the Civil War, the end of slavery causing disruptions of the labor system during the Reconstruction era, and an extended agricultural depression.

 As he was growing up, Upton's family moved frequently, as his father was not successful in his career.
 He developed a love for reading when he was five years old.
 He read every book his mother owned for a deeper understanding of the world.
 He did not start school until he was 10 years old.
 He was deficient in math and worked hard to catch up quickly because of his embarrassment.
-In 1888, the Sinclair family moved to Queens, New York City, New York, where his father sold shoes.
+In 1888, the Sinclair family moved to Queens, New York City, where his father sold shoes.
 Upton entered the City College of New York five days before his 14th birthday, on September 15, 1892.
 He wrote jokes, dime novels, and magazine articles in boys' weekly and pulp magazines to pay for his tuition.
 With that income, he was able to move his parents to an apartment when he was seventeen years old.